JustArtiom/wrapdactyl/README.md

 ```
 Cache isnt always up to date since you can make modifications manually to the servers and/or users, so thats why there is an option called `updateCacheInterval` which can be set in miliseconds to update the cache in an interval of time.

-# 📅 How events work
+# 📅 How Events Work:
 Events are actions or occurrences that happen in the system you are programming, which the system tells you about so your code can react to them.
 To listen to an wrapdactyl event you will have enable `events` in options and run the function `on()` which will take a string as first value, being the event name and a callback.
 ```js
 ptero.on('Event Name', (data) => console.log(data));